Alice Martemucci

 Contact Email: alice.martemucci@gmail.com

-EU Architecture Degree - Faculty of Architecture “Valle Giulia” La Sapienza AA 2012-2013
+EU Architecture Degree – Faculty of Architecture “Valle Giulia” La Sapienza AY 2012-2013

 Speaker: Prof. Arch.
 Alfonso Giancotti

-Redevelopment of the ILVA industrial area of Taranto into a multifunctional park
+Redevelopment of the ILVA industrial area in Taranto into a multipurpose park

 The Rio Conference, held in 1992, declared the emergence of environmental issues as a major theme of national and international policies.
-The need for global governance for the environmental issues planetary (greenhouse effect, acidification, ozone layer reduction, biodiversity protection).
-It was also required to integrate the objectives of resource protection and environmental quality both in national and local territorial and economic policies, and in the production strategies of economic groups.
-Ten years later, with the Johannesburg Conference of 2002, the environmental effects of a decade of globalization were quantified and three results were analyzed relating to the effectiveness of global and national, public and private policies; the balance of the state of environmental resources and risks; the balance of the direct and indirect effects of the globalization of markets.
+The need for global governance for environmental issues was affirmed. environmental issues planetary (greenhouse effect(acidification, ozone layer depletion, biodiversity protection).
+It also called for integrating the objectives of resource protection and environmental quality into both national and local territorial and economic policies, as well as into the production strategies of economic groups.
+Ten years later, at the 2002 Johannesburg Conference, the environmental effects of a decade of globalization were quantified and three findings were analyzed: the effectiveness of global and national, public and private policies; the assessment of the state of environmental resources and risks; and the assessment of the direct and indirect effects of market globalization.

-Over the last decade, structural changes in the economy, the spread of new technologies and the development of environmental policies have allowed the consolidation of the process of 'dematerialization' and reduction of the environmental intensity of economic development that began in the mid-70s.
-All the main environmental indicators have become decoupled from economic indicators.
-On a global scale, energy consumption has increased by 10,5%, CO2 emissions (from energy use alone) have grown by 8%, emissions of sulphur dioxide and nitrogen oxides have decreased, iron consumption has increased by 3% (while it had grown by 11% in the previous decade).
+Over the past decade, structural changes in the economy, the spread of new technologies, and the development of environmental policies have consolidated the process of "dematerialization" and reduction of the environmental intensity of economic development that began in the mid-70s.
+All major environmental indicators have become decoupled from economic indicators.
+Globally, energy consumption has increased by 10,5%, CO2 emissions (from energy use alone) have grown by 8%, emissions of sulfur dioxide and nitrogen oxides have decreased, and iron consumption has increased by 3% (compared to an 11% increase in the previous decade).

-In developed countries, especially in Europe, an absolute reduction in environmental loads of 4% has been achieved in many respects.
-Air emissions, from sulphur dioxide to nitrogen oxides to heavy metals and dioxins, have thus been uniformly and consistently reduced.
+In developed countries, especially in Europe, an absolute reduction in environmental impacts of 4% has been achieved in many respects.
+Air emissions, from sulfur dioxide and nitrogen oxides to heavy metals and dioxins, have thus been uniformly and consistently reduced.
 Water withdrawals in most European countries have decreased or stabilized and the polluting load released into water bodies, groundwater and the sea has decreased.

-Over the course of this decade, in most regions of developed countries the quality of the environmental problem or conflict has changed, thanks to the regulation of water and air discharges and waste disposal itself.
-Some areas and limited points are an exception, such as the city of Taranto with ILVA, the largest steel center in Europe, the AGIP refinery, and the Cementir cement factory.
+Over the course of this decade, the nature of environmental problems or conflicts has changed in most regions of developed countries, thanks to the regulation of water and air discharges and waste disposal itself.
+A few specific areas and locations are exceptions, such as the city of Taranto with ILVA, Europe's largest steel plant, the AGIP refinery, and the Cementir cement plant.

 For this reason, Taranto is one of the most polluted European cities.
 The Ilva steelworks in Taranto releases into the atmosphere a quantity of dioxin equal to 8,8% of the European total, but there is no system for monitoring pollutants in the city.
 In fact, the data relating to deaths from neoplasms in Taranto have more than doubled from 1971 to 1996.
 The results of the Prevention Department of the local ASL, for the four-year period 1998-2001 in the Ionian province, record approximately 1.200 deaths per year, data which, for lung neoplasms, place Taranto among the areas of Southern Italy with the highest incidence above the national average.